-Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
+Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
 It is one of the most commonly used treatments for pancreatic cancer.

-- after surgery to reduce the chance of the cancer coming back.
-This is called adjuvant chemotherapy.
+- after surgery, to reduce the chance of the cancer coming back (called adjuvant chemotherapy)

-- if surgery isn’t possible to shrink the cancer, relieve symptoms and improve survival.
-This is called palliative chemotherapy.
+- if surgery is not possible, to shrink the cancer, relieve symptoms and prolong life (called palliative chemotherapy)

-- to shrink a cancer before surgery.
-This is called neoadjuvant chemotherapy.
-This may be done as part of a clinical trial for pancreatic cancer.
+- to shrink a cancer before surgery (called neoadjuvant chemotherapy) – you may have this as part of a cancer research trial.

-Sometimes, chemotherapy is given with radiotherapy.
-This is known as chemoradiation.
-If it is given with radiotherapy before surgery, it is called neoadjuvant chemoradiation.
-This would usually be as part of a clinical trial.
+Sometimes, you may have chemotherapy with radiotherapy.
+This is called chemoradiation.
+If you have chemotherapy with radiotherapy before surgery, it is called neoadjuvant chemoradiation.
+This would usually be part of a cancer research trial.
 Your doctor or specialist nurse can give you more information about chemoradiation.